Computer Science (CS)

 CS 581, PROGRAMMING LANGUAGES I, 4 Credits

-Graduate-level introduction to functional programming and programming language theory.
-Strongly typed functional programming in Haskell, abstract syntax and grammars, interpreters, denotational semantics, domain theory, and lambda calculus.
+Introduces functional programming and programming language theory.
+Focuses on strongly typed functional programming, abstract syntax and grammars, interpreters, denotational and/or operational semantics, and lambda calculus.

 CS 582, PROGRAMMING LANGUAGES II, 4 Credits